 The Automation Testing Process:

-• Test Execution: Run the test scripts, allowing the tool to execute the test cases and record the outcomes.
+- Test Execution: Run the test scripts to enable the tool to carry out the test cases and document the results.

 Manual Testing vs Automation Testing: An In-Depth Comparison